Join our newsletter

 MG

 Ever since I was a kid, I drew all the time.
-I made things and I thought I wanted to be an artist.
-I did a lot of other things too.
-I got very interested in math and science for a while and early computer science.
+I made things and I wanted to be an artist.
+For a while, I got interested in math, science, and early computer science.
 But art was the through line.
-When I went to college, the question was: do you go to art school college or do you go to liberal arts college?
+When I went to college, the question was: do you go to art school or liberal arts college?
 I already knew how to draw, though you can always improve, but the whole point was what are the ideas?
 What is the time demand?
-And how could I investigate the content of what I was interested in?
-So I ended up at a liberal arts school.
+How could I investigate the content of what I was interested in?
 That’s how I ended up at Williams because they would let me investigate these things.
-A lot of big schools you have to specialize in one thing.
+At some big schools you have to specialize in one thing.
 If you’re going to use the art studio, you have to be an art major.
-So the idea was to be able to explore everything, to think broadly, and to somehow channel that into my art making.
-So I ended up being a major in art, but I ended up being a double major because I was interested in art history as a way to see art.
+The idea was to explore everything, to think broadly, and to somehow channel that thinking into my art making.
+I ended up being a double major because I was interested in studying art history as a way to see art.
+And there was the Clark Art Library.
+Have you been to Williamstown?

 EO